yuricowan/javascript-carnival/README.md

 ## Summary

-Welcome to the Javascript Carnival!
+Welcome to the JavaScript Carnival!
 It's a wonderful place full of exciting games and activities...
 Just kidding!
 All three of our games are broken.
-Please help us fix the carnival using your Javascript skills.
+Please help us fix the carnival using your JavaScript skills.

 ## Timebox